gaosanyong/leetcode/README.md

 # Welcome to my LeetCode solutions
-This repo collects my solutions in Python & C++ to LeetCode problems.
+This repo collects my solutions to LeetCode problems in C++, Java and Python3.

 As new problems come up in weekly and biweekly contests, I will update this repo once the contests are over.
 Here, I try my best to make every solution as self-contained as possible.